How it all goes down…

 - Ok, see you on Monday for a friendly talk.

-Must have been love at first talk.
-Or at least love at the seventh version of email I had to come up with for the next day.
+It must have been love at the first talk.
+Or at least love at the seventh version of the email I had to come up with for the next day.

 Welcome to the funhouse, newbie

-The first few days compare to nothing.
+The first few days compared to nothing.
 All of your thoughts scream that this is the dream job.
-You meet your co-workers, you have lunch together and the masters fight for the mentorship.
-Everything for you in order to feel comfortable with your position.
+You meet your co-workers, have lunch together, and the masters fight for the mentorship—everything for you to feel comfortable with your position.

-Now you’re doomed.
-Start pretending you’re busy and summon all the tasks you’ve never had but that are very important and can’t suffer any delay.
+Now you're doomed.
+Start pretending you're busy and summon all the tasks you've never had, but that is very important and can't suffer any delay.
 Fake it, get some time.

 One of the most important lessons I've learned since I got here is that nobody forgets any task.
 Not even yours.
 They always remember.
 And they haunt you.
 If they seem not to, for sure there is something else with the same importance that needs to be done.
 Or at least it should be.

 There is no escape.
 Emails.
 Sticky notes on your desktop.
 Slack messages.
 Everything in the office is a powerful weapon against your lack of knowledge.
 So go find out what's this hecking style guide.
 Time's up for pretending.

 Ladies and gentlemen, aunts and grannies, newbies around the world, let me introduce you FAKEIT.DIGITAL, the easiest way to save your ass from this kind of trouble.
 Let me explain: this is a funky dictionary with daily used terms in digital agencies.
 Highly recommended for noobs, dummies, interns, neighbors, lovers, friends, and families of people who work and live in agencies worldwide.
 Even your mom will understand what you do.
 So should you.